A Guide to Customer Journey Mapping in 2023

 1. Understand the role of different touchpoints & channels

-By building a customer journey map, you see how all the different interactions with your business influence and relate to each other.
-You might overlook or underestimate the role of specific customer touchpoints if you only pay attention to visible metrics and behavior, like sales data and other conversion moments.
+By building a customer journey map, you’ll see how all the different interactions with your business influence and relate to each other.

 Say a journey mapping exercise uncovers that many young shoppers visit your stores to try out a product but buy online.
 Such store visits might not show up in your key business metrics.
 But this insight could lead you to alter the store experience or even prevent closing locations that don't drive direct sales but indirectly actually do.